-Domain: Range: E6 Destruction E18 Physical Thing Subproperty of: E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Ouantification: Persistent Item one to many, necessary (1,n:0,1) Quantineation.
-Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to a destruction event.
+Domain: Range: Subproperty of: E6 Destruction E18 Physical Thing E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item Quantification: Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to a destruction event.
 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
 A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.